-5. After the conversion process finishes a new line with the vhd filename will be added to the Acronis Boot Sequence Manager.
+5. After the conversion process finishes a new line with the .vhd filename will be added to the Acronis Boot Sequence Manager.

-To use the VHD for booting, the partition with the converted vhd file must have sufficient free space.
-Tib files are converted into dynamic VHDs with the maximum size that equals the size of a partition backed up into a tib file.
-When you boot from a dynamic vhd file, the VHD is automatically expanded to the maximum size.
-If the physical host partition of the vhd file does not have enough free disk space for the maximum size of the dynamic VHD, the boot process will fail.
+To use the .vhd file for booting, the partition with the converted .vhd file must have sufficient free space.
+TIB files are converted into dynamic .vhd files with the maximum size that equals the size of a partition backed up into a .tib file.
+When you boot from a dynamic .vhd file, it is automatically expanded to the maximum size.
+If the physical host partition of the .vhd file does not have enough free disk space for the maximum size of the dynamic .vhd file, the boot process will fail.
 Furthermore, you need to have additional space for the paging file (Pagefile.sys), as the paging file is created on the host partition outside the virtual one.

-Microsoft states that you should estimate approximately 5 GB of available space in addition to the maximum size of the vhd file.
+Microsoft states that you should estimate approximately 5 GB of available space in addition to the maximum size of the .vhd file.
 So the estimated free space is the size of your system partition plus 5 GB.
-From the above, it follows that you cannot boot from the vhd file if it is located on your system partition.
+From the above, it follows that you cannot boot from the .vhd file if it is located on your system partition.

 - 6. Reboot the computer and select the new entry in the Acronis Boot Sequence Manager list for booting, then click OK.
-If Windows boots normally, you can be quite sure that the backup will recover to a bootable Windows 7 operating system. - 7.
-After making sure that the tib image is bootable, you can remove its entry from the Acronis Boot Sequence Manager list.
+If Windows boots normally, you can be quite sure that the backup will recover to a bootable Windows operating system. - After making sure that the .tib image is bootable, you can remove its entry from the Acronis Boot Sequence Manager list.
 To do so, select the entry and click Remove on the toolbar.
-Acronis True Image 2013 will ask to confirm removal.
-You may also want to delete the vhd file used for booting.
+Acronis True Image 2014 will ask to confirm removal.
+You may also want to delete the .vhd file used for booting.
 If so, open Windows Explorer and delete the file.

-8.11.4 Acronis Boot Sequence Manager
+9.13.5 Acronis Boot Sequence Manager

-The Acronis Boot Sequence Manager tool is only available for users of the Enterprise and Ultimate editions of Windows 7.
+The Acronis Boot Sequence Manager tool is only available for users of Windows 7 Enterprise and Windows 7 Ultimate.